darccyy/trustworthytimes/news/childrentreason.md

-# Children Should Be "Hung for Treason"
+# CHILDREN Should Be "Hung for Treason"

 ## Extremist Gamer Group Claims Children are 'Scum'